January 5, 2015

 “…responsibility of an organization for the impacts of its decisions and activities on society and the environment, through transparent and ethical behaviour that

-In most cases, incorporating a CSR strategy is a voluntary practice, however, there is also increasing pressure on businesses to make a positive contribution to society (or at least minimise their negative impact).
+In most cases, incorporating a CSR strategy is voluntary, however, there is increasing pressure to make a positive contribution to society.
 In Australia this pressure is primarily ‘societal’, however internationally, governments are starting to push for enforcement of certain CSR elements.

 While many SMEs may not have the resources required to incorporate all seven core subjects, a ‘leaner’ approach can still have a positive impact on your business.
 Taking into consideration which elements will have more meaning for your market and your brand, you can determine which elements to focus on strategically in line with your business objectives.
 The benefits that can come from this include: